cap-js/docs/about/best-practices.md

 - [**Platform Integrations**](../plugins/) — providing CAP-level service interfaces (*'[Calesi]()'*) to cloud platform services in platform-agnostic ways, as much as possible.
 Some of these are provided out of the box, others as plugins.

-- [**Command Line Interface** (CLI)](../tools/) — the swiss army knife on the tools and development kit front, complemented by integrations and support in [*SAP Build Code*](), *Visual Studio Code*, *IntelliJ*, and *Eclipse*.
+- [**Command-Line Interface** (CLI)](../tools/) — the Swiss army knife on the tools and development kit front, complemented by integrations and support in [*SAP Build Code*](), *Visual Studio Code*, *IntelliJ*, and *Eclipse*.

-In addition, there is a fast-growing number of [plugins](../plugins/) contributed by open-source and inner-source [communities](/resources/#public-resources) that enhance CAP in various ways, and integrate with additional tools and environments; the [*Calesi* plugins](#the-calesi-effect) are among them.
+In addition, there's a fast-growing number of [plugins](../plugins/) contributed by open-source and inner-source [communities](/resources/#public-resources) that enhance CAP in various ways, and integrate with additional tools and environments; the [*Calesi* plugins](#the-calesi-effect) are among them.

 ### Models fuel Runtimes

 CDS models play a prevalent role in CAP applications.
-They are ultimately used to fuel generic runtimes to automatically serve requests, without any coding for custom implementations required.
+They're ultimately used to fuel generic runtimes to automatically serve requests, without any coding for custom implementations required.

 ![Models fuel Generic Services](assets/fueling-services.drawio.svg){style="width:444px"}

 CAP runtimes bootstrap *Generic Service Providers* for services defined in service models.
-They use the information at runtime to translate incoming requests from a querying protocols, such as OData, into SQL queries sent to the database.
+They use the information at runtime to translate incoming requests from a querying protocol, such as OData, into SQL queries sent to the database.

 :::tip Models fuel Runtimes
 CAP uses the captured declarative information about data and services to **automatically serve requests**, including complex deep queries, with expands, where clauses and order by, aggregations, and so forth...